khalifa505/CAT-Assignments/README.md

 # CAT-Assignments
-This is a repo for cat tasks.
+This is a repo for cat tasks (elzero web school assignments).